Pranayama and Breathwork in Middlesbrough

 To conclude…

-For a well-rounded Yoga practice, Yoga and Chair Yoga sessions sessions must include the practice of pranayama.
-By bringing awareness to the breath and incorporating controlled breathing techniques, practitioners can experience numerous mental, physical, social and spiritual benefits.
+Pranayama should be included in every Yoga and Chair Yoga session due to the mental and physical health benefits.
+By bringing awareness to the breath and practising pranayama techniques, practitioners can experience many physical, mental, social and spiritual benefits.

 It is an essential tool to learn in our Yoga journey.
 Where to start?
 Why not join one of our many classes across Teesside.